 General

-Library language as a barrier.
-Helen Kiely, (Mersey Care NHS Trust) Like all professions we all naturally use jargon and slang for abbreviation and precision but this can prevent staff from understanding who we are and what we actually mean.
+Library language as a barrier: Helen Kiely, (Mersey Care NHS Trust) Like all professions we all naturally use jargon and slang for abbreviation and precision but this can prevent staff from understanding who we are and what we actually mean.
 This survey found few NHS staff knew what “open Athens” actually means so there is a need to reconsider what language to use if the message is not retained.
 Their survey showed there was even a lack of consistent terminology used between LKS staff.
 She found 1 paper on this written in 1986 – a call for us as a profession to make changes and improve clarity (too much assumed knowledge as you cant assume shared experience equates to universal understanding).
 You can read her paper in HILJ https://doi.org/10.1111/hir.12328

 Rosalind McNally (Penine NHS Trust) explored the OVID pharmacovigilance tool for exploring adverse events.
 The tool comprises a Widget to use with search builder filtering results for adverse drug reactions, and AEs with medical or surgical devices.
 The tool is ideal for scoping the scale of a search and determining the volume of literature with a query.